 Onsite Access Roads, etc

-Reserved matters applications for each phase or part of the development hereby permitted shall include details of the proposed on-site industrial access roads, footways and Redways
+Reserved matters applications for each phase or individual plot within a phase shall include details of the proposed on-site industrial access roads, footways and Redways.
+The development shall thereafter be carried out in accordance with the approved details for that phase or individual plot.

 Reason: In order to minimise danger, obstruction and inconvenience to users of the highway and of the development in accordance with policy CT1 of Plan: MK.